 After enjoying a couple of relaxing days in Vienna after Bratislava, we headed to the Czech Republic’s capital, Prague.
 I have visited Prague before nearly 9 years ago with two friends on a boozey weekend.
 I was vegetarian back then but never experienced any of the vegetarian restaurants as my chef friend who I was travelling with refused to entertain the idea of vegetarian-only food.
 Funny that 9 years later he has decided that raw veganism is the best diet in the world – haha, Matt if you’re reading this!

 We rocked up at River Camping Prague which is in Troja district, 3km out of the city centre.
 Pete did really well to navigate the busy city roads at rush hour!
 There are loads of RV camping sites in this area called ‘autocamps’ where RVs can park for cheap, empty their gross toilets and clean their windscreens to their hearts content.
 Seriously every campsite we have stayed in, I’ve noticed people in RVs spend half their time cleaning them.

 River Camping is in a great location as the back gate leads out to the riverside which is perfect for longboarding, running and watching the kayakers on the canoe slalom.
-It has great facilities; actual HOT showers and quiet spaces for tents.
+It has really good facilities; actual HOT showers and quiet spaces for tents.